-In 2021, a total of 6 Audit and CG Committee's meetings were held with all members present in every meeting.
+In 2022, a total of 5 Audit and CG Committee's meetings.
 The meetings were conducted to consider and proceed with the following matters:- according to the Accounting Act B.E.
 2543 and the relevant notifications of the Securities and Exchange Commission and the Stock Exchange of Thailand, and that the disclosure of information is made in an adequate, complete, timely and reliable manner which is beneficial to and supports decisions made by shareholders and general investors as well as aligns with applicable laws and notifications.
 The Audit and CG Committee has also supported and monitored the compliance with the International Financial Reporting Standards (IFRS) in accordance with the guidelines specified by the Federation of Accounting Professions and the Office of Securities and Exchange Commission.
-In addition, in 2021 the Audit and CG Committee held one meeting with the auditor without the participation of the management to ensure that the auditor independently performed his/her duties.
+In addition, in 2022 the Audit and CG Committee held one meeting with the auditor without the participation of the management to ensure that the auditor independently performed his/her duties.